 When we think of feedback, the most common picture is a coach providing input to a player.
 That is one type of feedback.
-However, there is an entire dimension of feedback that is not about the coach giving feedback.
+However, there is an entire dimension of feedback that is not about the coach directly giving feedback.

 REFRAMING TENNIS LEARNING AND SKILL ACQUISITION: